GoRaleigh: Bus rapid transit

 In May 2015, Wake County held town halls on whether to expand its transit system with light rail or bus rapid transit (BRT).
 A half-cent sales tax increase to finance transit was approved by voters in 2016.
 A plan to build four lines of BRT, totaling 20 miles, was revealed in May 2018.
 The county released a plan to begin construction on the New Bern Avenue line, connecting downtown Raleigh to WakeMed's Raleigh campus, and continue planning for the other three lines in January 2020.
-A southern line to downtown Garner, a western line to downtown Cary, and a northern line to North Hills and Triangle Town Center are planned.
+A southern line to Garner, a western line to downtown Cary, and a northern line to North Hills and Triangle Town Center are planned.

 Work on the construction of the New Bern Avenue line began in November 2023.
 Construction faced delays as the city did not receive any bids for the project until July 2025.
 Phase One of construction began in August 2025.
 The line is scheduled to begin service in 2030.